WE R ANIMALS (Canceled)

 We R Animals is a film project that I have, on and off, lived with for about eight years now.
 It all started with the idea of doing short films in the same style as Tom & Jerry or Itchy & Scratchy, but it developed over time and eventually ended up being a complete world with a lot of cool characters and stories.
 Based on all these ideas I wrote a first draft for a full length feature, which attracted a lot of interest.
 So in 2010 I ended up selling it to a big production company.
 However since I kept on wanting to do this as an r-rated film with animatronic puppets it was really hard to convince regular film financiers to invest in the project.

-I moved on to work on other projects, but in 2015 I got the rights back and I then took my own money and shot the pitch you can see at the top of this page, and thanks to that one I managed to get a small amount of money to create the conceptual teaser-trailer (which you can see above).
-I teamed up with Academy Award nominated producer Mathias Fjellström and I also got David ”Kung Fury” Sandberg on board as an executive producer.
+I moved on to work on other projects, but in 2015 I got the rights back and I then took my own money and shot the pitch you can see at the top of this page, and thanks to that one I managed to get a small amount of money to create the conceptual teaser-trailer (which you can see above) and teamed up with Academy Award nominated producer Mathias Fjellström.

 ALL RIGHT!
 TELL US MORE.
 WHAT’S THE MOVIE ABOUT?